Emily Sanford Professorship of Comparative Literature and English

 The Emily Sanford Professorship of Comparative Literature and English is a professorship at Yale University.
 It was established in 1893 as the "Emily Sanford Professor of English Literature", after Edward C. Billings, a Yale graduate from 1853, left a sum of $70,000 in his will for a professorship position in English literature.
 He named the position after his wife, Emily Sanford.

+As of 2026, the current holder of the professorship is Katie Trumpener.